Sensing Performance of the IEEE 802.11bf Protocol and Its Impact on Data Communication: Introduction

+Our simulation results have uncovered significant findings that will facilitate the efficient configurations of future IEEE 802.11bf systems operating in the sub-7 GHz band.

-The main contributions of this work are as follows. \begin{itemize} \item To the best of our knowledge, this is the first work to present extensive simulation of the IEEE 802.11bf protocol. \item This work provides quantitative insights into performance of the IEEE 802.11bf protocol in terms of defined performance metrics. \item Our simulation exposes limitations of WLAN sensing using EDCA based access when sensing reports need to be sent from sensing STAs to the AP. \item The results presented in this work provide guidance and insights into practical operating configurations of an IEEE 802.11bf network. \end{itemize}
+The main contributions of this work are as follows. \begin{itemize} \item To the best of our knowledge, this is the first work to present an extensive simulation of the IEEE 802.11bf protocol. \item This work provides quantitative insights into the sensing performance of the IEEE 802.11bf protocol and its impact on data communication in terms of the defined performance metrics. \item Our simulation exposes the limitations of WLAN sensing using EDCA based access when sensing reports need to be sent from sensing STAs to the AP. \item The results presented in this work provide guidance and insights into efficient operating configurations of an IEEE 802.11bf network. \end{itemize}